 Learn more: www.sibelhorada.com

-During her residency at Camargo Foundation, Sibel Horada will work on a video journal that addresses her desire to circulate salt water from the Mediterranean in her workspace, which she imagines sharing with sea urchins.
+During her residency at Camargo Foundation, Sibel Horada wished to work on a video journal that addressed her desire to circulate salt water from the Mediterranean in her workspace, which she imagined sharing with sea urchins.

-The evolving journal will be published on www.border-l-e-s-s.com
+The evolving journal was to be published on www.border-l-e-s-s.com

-Sibel Horada is in residence at Camargo from February 25 to April 21, 2020, as part of the Be Mobile-Create Together! program.
+Sibel Horada was in residence at Camargo from February 25 to April 21, 2020, as part of the Be Mobile-Create Together! program.